Best free antivirus software for 2022

 If you’re a Windows user, they’re scoring just as high on PC.
 So, whichever system you’re using, you’ll get a quality antivirus.
 The installation process is simple, and Avira will update automatically, so you won’t have to work for your security.

-As a free user, you get System, ransomware, and web protection.
+As a free user, you get system, web, and ransomware protection.
 However, the latter will be available separately via the Browser Safety add-on.
 Even the free version will detect all known ransomware threats, so you're getting the full suite.
 More details on all the features this software has to offer – in our Avira Antivirus review.

 Overall, addons like Browser Safety and Safe Shopping do contribute to your safer browsing.
 Whether you’re worried about intrusive trackers or someone stealing your data, they have uses.
 There is even a VPN, but with a cap of 500 MB/month, it can hardly be considered a useful feature.